spring-epfl/zksk/docs/new_primitives.rst

 The library already uses this technique to define several new proof primitives.
 In this guide we will see how to define our own primitives.

-A primitive for proving knowledge of an ElGamal plaintext
+A Primitive for Proving Knowledge of an ElGamal Plaintext
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We start with a simple new primitive.
 Consider an additive ElGamal ciphertext